 Cook of the House

-Now, after poor Linda's untimely death a few years ago, I feel really bad about saying this, but this album sucks.
+Now, after poor Linda's untimely death, I feel really bad about saying this, but this album sucks.
 I've really tried to think of something positive to say about it, but I've hit a blank; poor songs, dodgy lyrics and dreadful vocals.
 Sorry.
-One thing I won't hold against it is the idea behind it; after Linda's death, Paul collected the various solo tracks she'd recorded over the years, and released them in her memory.
-I'm not going to be cynical about this; it's a really sweet thing to do, but unfortunately, the end result is, er, 'not that good'.
+One thing I won't hold against it is the idea behind it; after Linda's death, Paul collected the various solo tracks she'd recorded over the years and released them in her memory.
+I'm not going to be cynical about this; it's a really sweet thing to do, but, unfortunately, the end result is, er, 'not that good'.
 By its very nature it's a little uncohesive, but that could be said of any retrospective; it might hold together slightly better if the tracks had been sequenced in chronological order, but I presume Paul had a reason for mixing them up.

 Anyway, Wide Prairie has Mellotron on four tracks, played by either Linda or Paul.
-The title track is a faux-cowboy song, showing off Linda's vocals as you'd rather wish it wouldn't, though there's a nice helping of 'Tron strings.
-Linda has the good sense to keep her contributions to Oriental Nightfish down to some narration, though once more, there's some nice 'Tron.
-B-Side To Seaside is, of course, the original flipside to Seaside Woman, a 7" Linda put out in the mid-'70s; more narration and a little more 'Tron strings.
-Unfortunately, she sings again on the rather terrible Cook Of The House, and the Mellotron's inaudible this time round.
+The title track is a faux-cowboy song, showing off Linda's vocals as you'd rather wish it wouldn't; at least we get a nice helping of Mellotron strings.
+Linda has the good sense to keep her contributions to Oriental Nightfish down to some narration, though once more, there's some nice Mellotron.
+B-Side To Seaside is, of course, the original flipside to Seaside Woman, a 7" Linda put out in the mid-'70s; more narration and a little more Mellotron strings.
+Unfortunately, she sings again on the rather terrible Cook Of The House, the Mellotron being inaudible this time round.

 See: Paul McCartney